Replicable-MARL/MARLlib/docs/source/algorithm/ddpg_family.rst

     - Multi-agent deep deterministic policy gradient(MADDPG) is one of the extended version of :ref:`IDDPG`.
     - Agent architecture of MADDPG consists of two models: ``policy`` and ``Q``.
-    - MADDPG applies to cooperative, competitive, and mixed task modes.
+    - MADDPG is applicable for cooperative, collaborative, competitive, and mixed task modes.

 **Preliminary**